Inviz/mootools-more/Docs/Class/Class.Refactor.md

 Class Static Method: refactor {#Class-refactor}
 -----------------------------------------------

-Implements properties into a class preserving the previous state of methods so you can reference them..
+Extends a class back onto itself preserving any properties assigned to the class's namespace.

 ### Syntax